dfinity/awesome-internet-computer/README.md

 ## Chain Fusion

 ### General

+- [Alloy Toolkit](https://github.com/kristoferlund/ic-alloy-toolkit) - Examples of interacting with Ethereum from a Rust canister using the Alloy EVM support libraries
+- [SIWE starter](https://github.com/kristoferlund/ic-siwe-react-demo-rust) - Login in to ICP using Metamask and other Ethereum wallets.
 - [Chain Fusion Starter](https://github.com/letmejustputthishere/chain-fusion-starter) – starter template leveraging chain fusion technology to build EVM coprocessors on the Internet Computer Protocol
 - [ic-evm-utils](https://crates.io/crates/ic-evm-utils) – Utils for interacting with Ethereum from ICP canisters.
 - [evm-rpc-canister-types](https://crates.io/crates/evm-rpc-canister-types) – Types for interacting with the EVM RPC canister.